mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The index-based pagination is the most common type of pagination.
 It follows the same pattern as the client-side pagination (page, pageSize), but the data is fetched from the server.

+To enable server-side pagination, you need to:

+- Set the `paginationMode` prop to `server`
+- Use the `onPaginationModelChange` prop to react to the page changes and load the data from the server

-It can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.
+The server-side pagination can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.

 The Grid uses the `rowCount` to calculate the number of pages and to show the information about the current state of the pagination in the footer.
 You can provide the `rowCount` in one of the following ways: